Glossary of technical writing terms

 saddle stitch

-A type of binding for printed documents.
+Saddle stitch is a type of binding for printed documents.
 The pages are stapled together.

 sans serif (compared with serif)

 A serif is a small projection on a character.
 Many traditional typefaces have serifs.
-A sans serif typeface is is a typeface that does not have projections.
+A sans serif typeface is a typeface that does not have projections.

 Serifs and no serifs (sans serif)